devth/devth.github.com/glossary.md

 My own incomplete understanding is that it's a way of baking the generics into a type instead of explicitly declaring them.
-Consider the ultra-contrived example where we have a type `Things` which contains a list of stuff whose type we don't care about and the only operation we want to perform on it is to count how many there are.
+Consider the ultra-contrived example where we have a type `Things` which contains a list of stuff whose type we don't care about because the only operation we want to perform on it is to count how many there are.

 {% highlight scala %}